iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 When you downgrade from the Basic plan to the Free plan, you will receive a prorated refund for the days remaining in the billing period.
-For inquiries about refunds, don't hesitate to [contact us].
+For inquiries about refunds, please [contact us].

-To upgrade to or downgrade from Teams or Enterprise plan, feel free to [contact us].
+To upgrade to or downgrade from Teams or Enterprise plan, please [contact us].

 ## Billing period and auto-renewal of Basic plans